SoftwareHeritage/swh-docs/docs/sysadm/deployment/howto-reset-next-version-environment.rst

 8. Wait for the backends to be running.

 9. Reopen swh-next-version branch and wait for the services to be up again.
 When starting, the various services will initialize their empty backends appropriately (e.g. rpc, ...) so they can actually run properly.

+10. (optional) Since some pvs have a retention 'Retain' policy, they will remain after the environment reset.
+If you want to clean them up, you can use 'k9s' in the 'pv' view (hit ':' then enter 'pv'), filtering on 'Released' pvs (hit '/' then enter 'Released') to remove the 'swh-cassandra-next-version/' claimed pvs.